smwhr/tinta/README.md

 This is a lua port of inkle's [ink](https://github.com/inkle/ink), a scripting language for writing interactive narrative.

-tinta is fully compatible with the original version, has zero dependency and is known to work with love2d and the playdate sdk.
+tinta is fully compatible with the language (see missing features below for what's missing in the engine), has zero dependency and is known to work with love2d and the playdate sdk.

 ## Installation